jeffbordes/python-sandbox/Unicorn_dash/README.md

 And just like that, **Unicorn Dash** was born.

-This game transforms the simple joy of that classic endless runner into something magical — complete with a majestic unicorn, flowing rainbow mane, sparkle trails, glowing crystals, and fire-breathing dragons.
+This game transforms the simple joy of that classic endless runner into something magical, complete with a majestic unicorn, flowing rainbow mane, sparkle trails, glowing crystals, and fire-breathing dragons.
 Because if my girls wanted a unicorn, they were going to get the most magical unicorn game I could create for them.

 ---